tteokgukk/bts-quotes/README.md

 | ---------------------|
 | &yoongi              |

-Please remember to change the token to your own bot's token.
+Bot is hosted through Heroku.
+If you want to self-host this bot, please name your config var as token and enter your own bot's token.